heptarch/heptarch.github.io/drafts/demon.md

 The tubes make it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at their ultimate terminus: a bear market.
-Although the Post Office uses the tubes for a couple of years, they run at a loss, and the system is officially retired in 1874.
+Although the Post Office uses the tubes for a couple of years, they run at a loss, and the system is officially retired.

 But a company ambitious enough to propose a subterranean network of pneumatic tubes cannot reasonably be expected to stop there.